agentbryce2025/terminal_control/computer-use-demo/README.md

 >
 > Finally, please inform end users of relevant risks and obtain their consent prior to enabling computer use in your own products.

-This repository helps you get started with computer use on Claude, with reference implementations of:
+This repository helps you get started with computer use on Claude in a terminal environment, with reference implementations of:

 * Build files to create a Docker container with all necessary dependencies
 * A computer use agent loop using the Anthropic API, Bedrock, or Vertex to access the updated Claude 3.5 Sonnet model
 * Anthropic-defined computer use tools
-* A streamlit app for interacting with the agent loop
+* A terminal-based interface for interacting with the agent loop

 Please use [this form](https://forms.gle/BT1hpBrqDPDUrCqo7) to provide feedback on the quality of the model responses, the API itself, or the quality of the documentation - we cannot wait to hear from you!